th-yoon/slackchannel2pdf-kr/README.md

 ## Limitations

-- Text only: **slackchannel2pdf** will export only text from a channel, but not images or icons.
+- Text only: **slackchannel2pdf-kr** will export only text from a channel, but not images or icons.
 This is by design.
 - No Emojis: the tools is currently not able to write emojis as icons will will use their text representation instead (e.g. `:laughing:` instead of :laughing:).
 - DMs, Group DM: Currently not supported
 - Limited blocks support:Some non-text features of layout blocks not yet supported
-- Limited script support: This tool is rendering all text with the [Google Noto Sans](https://www.google.com/get/noto/#sans-lgc) font and will therefore support all 500+ languages that are support by that font.
-It does however not support many Asian languages / scripts like Chinese, Japanese, Korean, Thai and others
+- Limited script support: This tool is rendering all text with the [Nanum](https://hangeul.naver.com/2021/fonts/nanum) font and will therefore support '11,172' Korean letters, '4,888' Chinese letters, '94' English letters, '986' KS special characters that are support by that font.